 How to Become a Coverts Cooperator

-Each fall, 25 landowners and conservation-minded New Hampshire residents gather with a team of natural resource professionals at a rustic camp.
+Each year, 25 landowners and conservation-minded New Hampshire residents gather with a team of natural resource professionals at a rustic camp.
 For 3½ days, participants learn about the latest concepts and issues in wildlife and forest ecology, habitat management, land conservation, and effective outreach.

-In exchange for the fall training (meals, lodging, and materials are paid by program sponsors), participants agree to return to their communities and motivate others to become stewards of the state's wildlife and forest resources.
+In exchange for the training (meals, lodging, and materials are paid by program sponsors), participants agree to return to their communities and motivate others to become stewards of the state's wildlife and forest resources.

 - Video - Watch a Brief Video about the NH Coverts Project